Oren Klaff, author of Pitch Anything, knows the difference between a bad pitch which kills the sale, and one which closes the deal.

 If they want ice-cream before dinner, they believe:

-However, the parent’s frame is based on what they believe:
+However, the parent’s frame is based on:

 The child’s resolve in presenting their side of the argument is with complete conviction - this is the way things should be - and with total focus on overcoming the parent’s opposing frame.